ECHOES-from-the-Past/mei-byzantine-neumes/README.md

 # mei-byzantine-neumes
-This repository contains the proposal for encoding Byzantine neumes of the New System (Chrysanthine notation) in MEI.
+This repository contains the proposal for encoding Byzantine neumes of the New System (Chrysanthine notation) in MEI as presented at the _International Association of Music Libraries Congress_ (_IAML_) 2026.
+The proposal is subject to change and be expanded later to earlier systems.
+We have started with the "new system" as the semantics of the neumes used in this system are better known than that of earlier systems.